Waleed Zuaiter

-Waleed F. Zuaiter (وليد زعيتر) is a Palestinian-American actor and producer who has performed in on-stage productions in Washington, D.C.; Berkeley, California; and New York City, as well as several film and television productions.
+Waleed F. Zuaiter (وليد زعيتر) is an American actor, of Palestinian descent, and producer who has performed in on-stage productions in Washington, D.C.; Berkeley, California; and New York City, as well as several film and television productions.
 He is the producer and co-star of Omar (2013), which was nominated for an Oscar at the 86th Academy Awards for Best Foreign Language Film.

-Early life and education
+Early life

 Waleed Zuaiter, an American with Palestinian ancestry, was born in Sacramento, California, but grew up in Kuwait.

 He returned to the United States to earn his degree in philosophy and theatre at George Washington University, in Washington, D.C..